ibm-cloud-docs/Cloudant/guides/acurl.md

 ```python
 python -c 'import base64; print base64.urlsafe_b64encode("$ACCOUNT:$PASSWORD")'
 ```
-{:codeblock}
+{: codeblock}

 You then get the following output:

 ```
 bXl1c2VybmFtZTpteXBhc3N3b3Jk
 ```
-{:codeblock}
+{: codeblock}

->	**Note**: Remember that your password is still stored in plain text on your computer;
-	base64-encoding is _not_ encryption.
+Remember that your password is still stored in plain text on your computer; base64-encoding is _not_ encryption.
 If you use base64-encode on the same character sequence, you always get the same corresponding character output sequence.
+{: note}

 ## Create an alias